-He Started Vaping As A Teen And Now Says Juul Is 'Impossible To Let Go'
+He Started Vaping As A Teen And Now Says Habit Is 'Impossible To Let Go'

 The debate over the health risks of Juul, vaping and e-cigarettes is now spilling into the public square.
 In one of the most restrictive measures nationwide, San Francisco voters this week upheld by what looks to be a large majority — nearly 70 percent in a preliminary tally — a ban on the sale of flavored vaping products, as well as conventional menthol cigarettes.